Jackal08/financial-data-structures/ReadMe.md

 2. pip install -r pip_requirements.txt
 3. Run the file: main.py (python main.py)

+### Troubleshoot:
+**error: no module named cython_loops**
+You need to compile the cython module locally. cd into the working dir and in the terminal type: python setup.py build_ext --inplace

 ## Installation on Ubuntu Linux

 Make sure you install the latest version of the Anaconda 3 distribution which must include an IDE like Spyder.